usrpro/clog15/README.md

 It allows you to define logging context and attach the configured logger to a context passed down the executions chain.

-## Licsense
+## License
 Copyright (c) 2020, Mohlmann Solutions SRL.
 All rights reserved.
-Use of this source code is governed by a BSD 3 Clause License that can be found in the LICENSE file.
+Use of this source code is governed by a BSD 3 Clause License that can be found in the [LICENSE](LICENSE) file.